yegor256/takes/README.md

           new FkRegex("/", new TkIndex())
         ),
         new FbChain(
-          new FbStatus(404, new RsText("sorry, page is absent")), new FbStatus(405, new RsText("this method is not allowed here")), new Fallback() {
+          new FbStatus(404, new RsText("Sorry, page is absent")), new FbStatus(405, new RsText("This method is not allowed here")), new Fallback() {
             @Override
             public Iterator<Response> route(final RqFallback req) {
               return Collections.<Response>singleton(
-                new RsHTML("oops, something went terribly wrong!")
+                new RsHTML("Oops, something went terribly wrong!")
               ).iterator();
             }
           }